nwillc/gorelease/README.md

 const Version = "v0.1.0"
 ```

 This can be referenced in your Go as `version.Version`.
+The output target for this can be changed on the command line.

 # Use